Master Subscription Agreement

 (h) maintain complete and accurate records and information to demonstrate its compliance with this clause 3.

-3.2 Proof will conduct site audits of its personal data processing practices and the information technology and information security controls for all facilities and systems used in complying with its obligations under this Policy, including, but not limited to, obtaining a network-level vulnerability assessment performed by a recognized third-party audit firm based on recognized industry best practices.
+3.2 Proof may conduct site audits of its personal data processing practices and the information technology and information security controls for all facilities and systems used in complying with its obligations under this Policy, including, but not limited to, obtaining a network-level vulnerability assessment performed by a recognized third-party audit firm based on recognized industry best practices.

 3.3 Proof may only authorize a third party (subcontractor) to process the personal data in connection with the Agreement if: